|

 - Evaluation of results

 If desired or needed, your strategy may combine futures and options to protect prices in different ways.
 You may want to reduce uncertainty of your transaction: futures.
 You may want to devote the necessary capital to purchasing insurance that will allow you to enjoy windfall profits: options.
 You may want to combine both.
-We will work with you to determine your business's price protection needs.

 The purpose of this Hedging Overview is to discuss an initial set of issues to address when considering using futures and options to protect prices for your business.
 Some concepts include why you should protect prices, the decision process itself and some basic differences